lovekushrajput/TA-JS-methods-TJaaad/block-BJaadr/code/instructions.md

 - 5. Write a function called `nameWithA` which returns a array of names of all the people in `got` variable whose name includes `a` or `A`.

-- 6. Write a function called `surnameWithS` which returns a array of names of all the people in `got` variable whose surname is starting with `S`(capital s).
+- 6. Write a function called `surnameWithS` which returns a array of names of all the people in `got` variable whoes surname is starting with `S`(capital s).

-- 7. Write a function called `surnameWithA` which returns a array of names of all the people in `got` variable whose surname is starting with `A`(capital a).
+- 7. Write a function called `surnameWithA` which returns a array of names of all the people in `got` variable whoes surname is starting with `A`(capital a).

-- 8. Write a function called `everyone` which returns a array of names of all the people in `got` variable.
+- 8. Write a function called `peopleNameOfAllHouses` which returns an object with the key of the name of house and value will be all the people in the house in an array.